landrs-toolkit/PySOSA/CONTRIBUTING.md

 # Dummy Contributing: Hack2 Miniprojects proposals and wrapup disscussion:

-1. 1st pass implement PySOSA complete to point of Read in CO2.csv and ArdupilotFlightLog.csv
+1. 1st pass implement PySOSA complete to point of Read in CO2.csv and ArdupilotFlightLog.csv and spit out HDT and text tripples

 2. PySOSA - OpenAPI spec.
 Demo with with Flask-DB&Leaflet //use PyGEOAPI